SleepPolar/SimpleConditionVerifier/README.md

 - **`createOrCondition(conditions)`**: Creates an OR condition.
 The result is true if at least one of the nested conditions is true.
 - **`createAndCondition(conditions)`**: Creates an AND condition.
 The result is true only if all of the nested conditions are true.
+- In both cases, the function receives an array of conditions as a parameter

 ### Verifying Conditions